SkoolNotes/Taproot/2020BIO101/KBhBIO101MutationInheritanceQuizReview.md

 - This reproduction process uses one of either [[KBhBIO101Mitosis]] (exact copy, for somatic cells (not sperm/egg) only) or
 - [[KBhBIO101Meiosis]] (half, randomly-mixed genetic info, for gametes (sperm/egg) only).

-## Genetics and Inheratence
+## Genetics and Inheritance
--   Genetics and inheritance
+Un

 -   Connecting sequence variation at the DNA level to protein function
 -   Connecting protein function to expressed traits in organisms
 	-   Given an individual with two particular alleles of a gene, what trait would you expect to see.
 -   Connecting protein function and traits to inheritance patterns:
 	-   Given parents with particular alleles of genes, what would you expect in their offspring and why.